-After noticing that adding quiescent devices connected to the bus was not affecting occurring communication between two other connected devices, I started experimenting an initial collision avoidance phase, a one byte device id supporting 254 (plus BROADCAST) unique device ids and a synchronous acknowledge at the end of the packet.
+After noticing that adding quiescent devices connected to the bus was not affecting occurring communication between two other connected devices, I started experimenting with an initial collision avoidance phase, a one byte device id supporting 254 (plus BROADCAST) unique device ids and a synchronous acknowledge at the end of the packet.
 It was shocking to see that many devices were able to send and receive data through the same wire.
-In 2010 I released the PJON protocol layer specification v0.1 on the Arduino forum, receiving many don't reinvent the wheel and few active contributors.
+In 2010 I released the PJON protocol layer specification v0.1 on the Arduino forum, receiving many "don't reinvent the wheel" and few active contributors.

 A PJON bus made of 14 Arduino boards sharing the same single wire as communication medium

-With a working protocol layer and support from the community, I went further proposing a 2 level addressing: one (1 byte) to identify a device and one (optional 4 bytes) to identify a group of devices or bus, supporting up to 4.294.967.295 buses and so 1.090.921.692.930 devices.
+With a working protocol layer and support of the community, I went further proposing a 2 level addressing: one (1 byte) to identify a device and one (optional 4 bytes) to identify a group of devices or bus, supporting up to 4.294.967.295 buses and a total of 1.090.921.692.930 devices.
 This addition released in the PJON protocol layer specification v0.2 enabled coexistence and networking for groups of devices.
 Thanks to Micheal Teeuw's post on his blog, PJON received contributions, testing, debugging and feature requests.
 Many talented contributors ported devices like ESP8266, Teensy 3.2 and Node MCU.

 Micheal Teeuw in 2015 testing and sharing results with the PJON library on his blog

 Let's abstract the data link layer

-With Strategies, PJON had finally a way to communicate data agnostically through the data link layer below and to be instanced in parallel in the same sketch with different data links.
+With Strategies, PJON had finally a way to communicate data agnostically through many different media and to support more than one PJON instance running in the same program.
 The curiously recurring template pattern or CRTP was adopted to abstract the physical layer in separate classes called Strategies.
-Thanks to this change from then it was possible to instantiate a PJON object passing the preferred physical layer.
+Thanks to this change from then it was possible to instantiate a PJON object passing the preferred data-link.
 Initially, I ported two Strategies, one for wired communication called SoftwareBitBang and one for noisy media (such as radio) called OverSampling.
 Later on, I developed together with Fred Larsen ThroughSerial able to operate through a serial port.